Advertiser Disclosure

 2. Pay Off Debt

 If you have outstanding installment loans, like auto loans or student loans, paying them off could improve your credit score.
-The same applies for existing credit card accounts – try to keep the balances at or below 30 percent of your credit limit, or pay them down to 10 percent or lower if possible, to have the best shot at earning a good or excellent credit score.
+The same applies to existing credit card accounts – try to keep the balances at or below 30 percent of your credit limit, or pay them down to 10 percent or lower if possible, to have the best shot at earning a good or excellent credit score.

 3. Report On-Time Payments

-Ask your landlord and service providers, including your cell phone, cable and utility company, to report on time payments on your behalf.
+Ask your landlord and service providers, including your cell phone, cable and utility company, to report on-time payments on your behalf.
 They’re not obligated to do so but could grant your request if you ask nicely.

 4. Get a Secured Credit Card